Is your Central Heating System Leak big enough to be found Non-Invasively??

 The last thing we ever want to do is book in a Leak Detection which we know is going to be unachievable, just for the sake of getting extra bookings in our calendar.

-Some Leak Detection companies will book you in with no questions asked, but we believe in being fair and honest with our customers.
+Some Leak Detection companies will book you in with no questions asked, but we believe in being fair and honest with our customers, however we much prefer to ensure that our Trace and Access service is perfectly suited to your problem before taking your booking.

 We wholeheartedly believe that we provide a value for money service, but only if we can first establish that your leak is big enough to stand a good chance of being found.